-The Ichthys LNG Project is currently in construction and is ranked among the most significant oil and gas projects in the world.
+The Ichthys LNG Project is more than 90 per cent complete and is ranked among the most significant oil and gas projects in the world.
 The Ichthys LNG Project is a Joint Venture between INPEX group companies (the Operator), major partner Total, CPC Corporation Taiwan and the Australian subsidiaries of Tokyo Gas, Osaka Gas, Kansai Electric Power, JERA and Toho Gas.

 A Final Investment Decision for the Ichthys LNG Project was reached in 2012 and first production is scheduled to commence towards the end of March 2018.